platformsh/platformsh-docs/sites/friday/src/development/variables/set-variables.md

 export APP_DATABASE_USER=${DATABASE_USERNAME}
 ```

-This sets environment variables with names your app needs and the values from [service environment variables](/development/variables/_index.md#service-environment-variables).
+This sets environment variables with the names your app needs,
+and the values from [service environment variables](/development/variables/_index.md#service-environment-variables).

 <--->